How to use Zendesk AI suggestions to personalize refunds and exchange replies: A step-by-step guide

 How eesel AI enhances personalization and automation

 This is where a tool like eesel AI fits in.
 It doesn't replace your helpdesk.
-Instead, it plugs right into your existing setup (like Zendesk) and tackles the limitations we just talked about.
+Instead, it plugs right into your existing setup (like Zendesk) and builds on the capabilities we just talked about.
 Think of it as an intelligence layer that gives your team superpowers.

 Bringing all your knowledge together

-The first thing eesel AI does is connect to all of your company's knowledge, not just what's in Zendesk.
+The first thing eesel AI does is connect to all of your company's knowledge, complementing what's already in Zendesk.
 This includes past tickets, macros, Google Docs, Confluence, Notion, and pretty much anywhere else you store information.

-This means when a customer asks for a refund on a "Model X Pro," eesel AI sees more than just the generic refund policy.
-It also sees the troubleshooting steps from dozens of similar past tickets and the official return instructions from a Google Doc.
-The result is a much more accurate and detailed reply that Zendesk's native AI just can't come up with on its own.
+This means when a customer asks for a refund on a "Model X Pro," eesel AI can help look at more than just the generic refund policy.
+It can also see troubleshooting steps from similar past tickets and instructions from a Google Doc.
+The result is a highly accurate reply that works in harmony with Zendesk's native AI.

 This infographic shows how eesel AI connects to various knowledge sources like Google Docs, Confluence, and Notion to provide more context for personalizing replies.